JanHerca/urantiapedia/output/wikijs/en/article/A_Letter_to_Astronomers_and_Astrophysicists.md

 ## Peculiar Velocity

 _The Urantia Book_ anticipated by at least in 21 years the scientific knowledge of the [“peculiar velocity”](https://en.wikipedia.org/wiki/Peculiar_velocity).
 In 1976 it was discovered that some galaxies were not following the expansion of the universe just as Hubble's Law predicted, but rather they seemed to follow a different movement in an unexpected direction.
 This became known as _Rubin-Ford effect_[^23].
-The documents of 1955 claim that vast regions of galaxies, which in addition to expanding also follow well defined flows and preferred movements in other directions (these are called “secondary movements” <a id="a240_619"></a>[UB 12:4.9](/en/The_Urantia_Book/12#p4_9)), the book also explains the reason for these movements.
+The papers of 1955 claim that vast regions of galaxies, which in addition to expanding also follow well defined flows and preferred movements in other directions (these are called “secondary movements” <a id="a240_619"></a>[UB 12:4.9](/en/The_Urantia_Book/12#p4_9)), the book also explains the reason for these movements.

 > This alternate zoning of the master universe, in association with the _alternate clockwise and counterclockwise flow of the galaxies_, is a factor in the stabilization of physical gravity designed to prevent the accentuation of gravity pressure to the point of disruptive and dispersive activities.
 Such an arrangement exerts antigravity influence and acts as a _brake_ upon otherwise dangerous velocities. <a id="a242_409"></a>[UB 11:7.9](/en/The_Urantia_Book/11#p7_9)